undyau/meos-oz/code/installer/readme.txt

+  10 Aug 2026 4.0.1578.3
+ - Remove all support for export of results by course.
+This functionality is effectively available via LiveLox.
+Function was broken in 4.0.1578.3.

   27 Feb 2026 4.0.1578.2
  - Make sure that the change flag for MOP2 export is set if points or penalty change for a score event.